 This committee is responsible for promoting the Greater Naples Branch of the AAUW to various media outlets including distributing monthly releases announcing branch meetings and speakers as well as press releases regarding activities and events.

 Special Events Write Ups: Sharon Perrino

-This committee is responsible for identifying potential recipients of local scholarships that are offered by the Greater Naples AAUW Charitable Foundation, Inc., The program awards tuition scholarships to women over 21 years of age who reside in Collier or southern Lee County and are seeking an associate’s or bachelor’s degree at a regionally accredited college or university.
+- Promotes the availability of scholarship awards offered by the Greater Naples AAUW Charitable Foundation, Inc. to women who reside in Collier or southern Lee County and are seeking an associate’s, bachelor’s or master’s degree at an accredited college or university;

 School & Community Relations Chair: Vi Steffan

 The Director is responsible for the formulation and implementation of various school and community projects as they relate to the AAUW mission.

 In addition, the director oversees several projects as a Vice President of the Greater Naples AAUW Charitable Foundation, Inc. and the following programs: